Last Updated on May 17, 2023 by Matt

 - making the load the scooter needs to carry lighter

-Reducing the weight of the scooter is another one of the ideas that are not very practical or easy to pull off.
+Reducing the weight of the scooter is not very practical or easy to pull off.

 Expert mechanics and scooter enthusiasts all over the world customize their scooters this way, primarily to prepare them for racing.
 If you are one, or know someone with that kind of knowledge, you can go down this route.